innoq/tabelle/lib/components/tabelle-cljs/doc.md

 If the HTML content within any row is modified, the `tabelle-cljs` will also update the index to reflect the new data in the row.

+### Ignoring updates from embedded/transcluded content

+If a table cell contains embedded or transcluded content that updates its own internal DOM (for example, a client-side frame that fetches and renders content), you can mark that subtree as opaque to Tabelle by adding the `data-embeddable` attribute to the element wrapping the embedded content.
+Internal updates within elements marked with `data-embeddable` are ignored by the mutation observer and will not trigger reindexing, preventing unnecessary resorts or refilters.

+This is useful when the embedded content appears in columns that are not used for sorting or filtering.

 ### Limitations

 #### Limitation with Row Removal